- 1 What is the mission of the Blue Angels?

 Sonic booms occur when an aircraft surpasses the speed of sound.
 At a Blue Angels air show, there should never be a sonic boom, as we are not authorized to exceed the speed of sound at a show.
 On occasion, spectators may have mistaken the sound of engines at a high-power setting approaching the speed of sound for a sonic boom.

 - 60 I am in school right now.
 What should I be doing now if I want to be a Blue Angel one day?

-The best way to begin the road to a successful career is to work hard in school, stay physically active and refrain from illegal drug use.
+The best way to begin the road to a successful career is to work hard in school, stay physically active, and refrain from illegal drug use.
 Additionally, it is helpful to serve in leadership roles and extracurricular activities.
-These principles apply to attain a successful career both inside and outside the military.
-For more information about a career in the Navy and Marine Corps, see your local recruiter or visit the links below.www.navy.com www.marines.com
+These principles apply in attaining a successful career both inside and outside the military.
+For more information about a career in the Navy and Marine Corps, see your local recruiter or visit www.navy.com or www.marines.com.